OCDev1/VidTube-server/README.md

 Or download the repository to your computer.

-* Change the directory in your terminal to the downloaded repo directory.
+If you downloaded the repo-change the directory in your terminal to the downloaded repo directory. (if you cloned to your IDE then ignore this)

 While in the project directory run:
 ### `npm install`